Emotionally Intelligent Are You?

 “I’m a completely different person when I’m at the office.”

-In fact, we spend much of our time at work.
-So, it’s natural we would build strong relationships.
-After years at work, many people find they’ve recreated their family relationships and dynamics at the office.
 That hard-to-please mother?
 She’s your boss.
 Your easy-going relationship with your dad?
 You might see the same dynamic at play with your favorite manager.
-That coworker who pisses you off?
+That coworker who pushes your buttons and pisses you off?
 He has the same traits as your brother (and probably gets under your skin for the same reasons).

 We automatically recreate our expectations of the world and our relationships right there in our office from 9-5.
 So, if you want to start getting along with your coworkers, it’s important to remember—the dynamics are all relative!

 Let’s say you had authoritarian parents who were very demanding.
-Mom and Dad only wanted what they wanted, and they didn’t care what you wanted, or you didn’t get a say in what you wanted.
 Well, you probably learned to resist them.
-Possibly, you learned to passive-aggressively resist them by not really doing exactly what they wanted.
-Or you learned to openly get mad and fight them and resist them.
+Possibly, you learned to passive-aggressively resist them by not doing exactly what they wanted.
+Or you learned to openly get mad and fight them.
 Welcome to your authority issues today.

-If your parents were inconsistent and the hierarchy and the power balance between you was hard to figure out, you’ll often see this same scenario play out again as authority issues at work.
-You may face a tough time figuring out your boss.
+If your parents were inconsistent and the hierarchy and the power balance between you were hard to figure out, you’ll often see this same scenario play out again as authority issues at work.
+You may struggle to figure out your boss.
 You may feel the need to question your manager or balk at orders and instructions.
 Or you may put on an air of agreeability but bemoan the orders the moment your manager is out the door.

 All these reactions speak volumes about the way you view authority today, as well as the authority you were raised with when you were growing up.
 Eventually, you’ll face similar feelings in the workplace to those you experienced in your childhood and felt toward your parents.
 It’s a natural, normal part of human behavior.

-A lot of people realize they have authority issues, but identify the problem as, “my boss is a jerk.”
+Many people realize they have authority issues but identify the problem as, “my boss is a jerk.”
 When we pin the problem entirely on the personality of our boss, we fail to recognize these issues stem from and exist within us.
 Don’t like your situation at work?
 You have the power to explore and change your relationship with authority.

 You were born in your family issues—long before you had any say in the matter.
 But recognizing this truth will help empower you.
-Even if your boss or coworkers are vastly different from your parents, you will eventually create and experience the same patterns over and over again that you played out during your childhood, so it’s important to explore these dynamics and their origin.
+Even if your boss or coworkers are vastly different from your parents, you will eventually create and experience the same patterns over and over again that you played out during your childhood.
+It’s essential to explore these dynamics and their origin, especially if you’re finding it challenging to get along with your coworkers.

-What happens to those who grew up in super enmeshed families?
-We see people who grow into middle age without ever really becoming adults.
-They never truly disconnect from their parents and learn to function as whole, adult human beings.
-This plays out in relationships at work and even within romantic relationships.
+This plays out in relationships with friends and family, at work, and even within romantic relationships.
 This over-parenting leads to a lack of independence, confidence, and ability to make decisions.

 You take your family everywhere.
-It’s impossible to avoid recreating the dynamics because it’s an integral part of your programming.
+It’s impossible to avoid recreating the dynamics because it’s an integral part of your programming and part of human nature.
 You will find your parents’ traits in others throughout your life.
 If you can’t find the traits of your parents right away within the people you meet, then you’ll recreate those relationship dynamics as your connection develops.

 The realization we’re carrying around our familial issues is tough to take.
-In fact, most of us don’t love the idea.
+Most of us don’t love the idea.
 It may even make us feel angry.
-The good news in all of this is your work relationships create a great opportunity to explore your unfinished business and apply personal growth lessons in the real world.
+The good news in all of this is your work relationships create an excellent opportunity to explore your unfinished business and apply personal growth lessons in the real world.

 If we’re interested in learning, growing, and becoming more complete human beings, then our work relationships provide us with an excellent chance to really explore our dynamics with others.
 At work, you have a perfect laboratory of sorts to look at how your relationships play out; to think about how getting along with your coworkers or not getting along with coworkers mirrors your connections with your family members.